spiderthatcodes/microservice-two-shot/README.md

 # Wardrobify
-A project built using Django for the backend and React for the frone end.
+A project built using Django for the backend and React for the front end.
 ReactRouter is used for routing, and Docker is used for deployment.

 Team:
 * Jessica Dickerson - Shoes